junger92/cuban-rem24/README.md

 # cuban-rem24
-antlr grammar analyzer for the cuban baseball league with play-by-play data to obtain the run expectation matrix
+antlr grammar analyzer for the cuban baseball league with play-by-play data to obtain the run expectation matrix.

+To obtain the run expectation matrix see https://juanitobanca.com/2020/01/18/expectativa-de-carrera-i-calculando-la-matriz-de-expectativa-de-carrera/

 # dependencies
 pip install antlr4, pandas